State of the Union: Everything you need to know

-Watch CNN's live special coverage starting at 7 p.m.
+Watch CNN's live special coverage of the State of the Union address starting at 7 p.m.
 ET

 The special programming will also be streamed live in its entirety to CNN.com's homepage and across mobile devices via CNN's apps for iOS and Android.
 CNN's coverage can also be viewed on CNNgo, which is available at CNN.com/go on your desktop, smartphone and iPad, plus the CNNgo app for AppleTV, Roku and Amazon Fire devices, no login required.